 This post specifies that a PhD qualification is essential.
-If you are offered the post, you should therefore be in a position to provide proof of this qualification at least three months in advance of your proposed start date, and will be asked to provide the original PhD certificate or transcript as
+If you are offered the post, you should therefore be in a position to provide proof of this qualification (or proof of doctoral thesis submission) in advance of your proposed start date, and will be asked to provide the original PhD certificate or transcript as part of the pre-employment checks.
+If you do not yet have either of these documents, you should provide an academic reference confirming submission of the thesis or that the qualification has been awarded.
+Failure to present either of these documents in a timely fashion could result in a delayed start, particularly where there is a need to apply for a valid work visa ahead of the appointment.